-All students will be required to complete either a Vocational placement Log Book or if an Existing worker, a Workplace log book of at least 40 hours of direct care within an approved aged care facility or community services organisation.
-DP Training has a partnership with Leading Aged Care Providers which we will coordinate your placement.
+All students will be required to complete either a Vocational placement Log Book or if an Existing worker, a Workplace log book of at least 100 hours within an approved education and care setting.
+DP Training has a partnership with industry providers and we will coordinate your placement.
 For those who do not wish to attend DP Training’s selected placement, you will have the opportunity, in coordination with DP Training to source your own alternative vocational work placement location.

 It is a requirement to have a security clearance* before you can commence your placement.